 Talk about how you enforced the rules consistently and uniformly, or perhaps about how you met privately with the student to talk about what was going on.
 This is a good opportunity for you to highlight your skills as an effective mentor.

 Are you ready to make the most of a career in education?
 The College of Education at Grand Canyon University offers a range of extensive programs designed to train the next generation of educators.
-Career Resources at GCU are available to help prepare for interviews and transition from collegiate to professional life.
+Career Services at GCU are available to help prepare for interviews and transition from collegiate to professional life.